CompPhysics/AdvancedMachineLearning/README.md

 - Basic set up of PINNs with discussion of projects

-All teaching material is available from this GitHub link.
+All teaching material is available from the present GitHub link.

 The course can also be used as a self-study course and besides the